OutlawPlz/riccio/README.md

 Adaptive grid view whith expanding info box.

 Have you ever seen the iTunes Album view or the Google Image grid?
-With this little JavaScript you can implements those view in no time.
+With this little JavaScript you can implement those view in no time.

 ## Quick Start